-Fascinating brain scans actually validate that joy is at the center of God's plan, not a peripheral bonus.
-See below for more info.
+Fascinating brain studies indicate joy is at the center of God's plan, not a peripheral bonus.

-Of course, this truth is obvious in scripture, yet sometimes impersonal church doctrines and joyless church environments may unconsciously teach that relational joy is not central.
+Of course, this Biblical truth is obvious, yet impersonal doctrines and boring churches might unconsciously convince us otherwise.
 Brain design disagrees.

 Frank Pastore Interviews Jim Wilder